 Initiators Fellowship Program

 The Initiators Fellowship 2017-18 cohort has been selected, and applications for future rounds are not yet available.
-If you are interested in learning more about the Initiators Fellowship program, please complete this form or contact Jeff Wig, vice president for economic and organizational development, at (320) 631-2006.
+For questions, contact Jeff Wig, vice president for economic and organizational development, at (320) 631-2006.

 The Initiative Foundation would like to thank the many generous partners who aided in the development and funding of the Initiators Fellowship program.
 Special thanks to Granite Equity Partners, founding supporter of this groundbreaking regional economic development and leadership initiative.